A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/Introduction.md

 str(mcycle)
 plot(mcycle)
 ```
 The mcycle dataset has two numerical/continuous variables, times and accel.
-You will notice from the simple plot that the data is not linear.
+You will notice from the simple plot that the data is not linearly correlated

-We can now look at fitting a simple linear regression ot this dataset which will illustrate the primary issue with using linear models on non-linear datasets.
+We can now look at fitting a simple linear regression using this dataset which will illustrate the primary issue with using linear models on non-linear datasets.

 ```{r, eval=TRUE,echo = FALSE}
 lm_mod = lm(accel ~ times, data = mcycle)